ratmod/ratmod.github.io/docs/game-types.md

 To be fair with pings use this mode for duel.

 Vote for this game type if it available with `\cv custom dueleq`

-## Extended CA

-Clan arena with the extended weapons (grappling hook, chain gun, BFG, proximity mines).

-Vote for this game type if it available with `\cv custom extendedca`